This video says about itself:

 The letter released Wednesday is different from a 1957 letter made public last year in which Fitzgerald seeks help from the Bishop of Manchester, N.H. in finding a placement for a priest leaving the treatment program.

 Attorneys also released a 250-page, redacted transcript of the 2007 deposition of the Rev. Joseph McNamara, who took over the Paraclete after Fitzgerald.
 In the deposition, McNamara answers questions about the 1963 letter.

 It’s Not About The Media: Blaming The Messenger In The Sex Abuse Crisis: here.

 Australia: GODLESSNESS and secularism led to Nazism, Stalinism, mass murder and abortion, according to Anthony Fisher, the new bishop of Parramatta, who has used his inaugural Easter message to launch a scathing attack on atheism, while ignoring the sex abuse scandals besieging the Catholic Church worldwide: here.

-Mexico: 10 Year Old Rape Victim Forced to Carry Child — Is This What Anti-Choicers Are Shooting For?
+Latin America: 10 Year Old Rape Victim Forced to Carry Child — Is This What Anti-Choicers Are Shooting For?
 Here.